Risk factors for spinal stenosis

-- Not correctly stretching before physical activity

-It is important to remember that spinal stenosis is not necessarily symptomatic, but if the spinal canal constricts the cord, a number of painful neuropathic symptoms can follow, depending on the location of the stenosis.
-Chronic back or neck pain, muscle weakness in the arms, torso or legs, numbness in the extremities and diminished reflexes can all be traced back to stenosis.
+Not correctly stretching before physical activity > > It is important to remember that spinal stenosis is not necessarily symptomatic, but if the spinal > canal narrows and causes a nerve root to compress against the spine, you will likely experience > symptoms like chronic and radiating pain in the neck or back, muscle weakness in the arms, torso or > legs, numbness in the extremities and diminished reflexes can all be traced back to stenosis.